1. Simple SIR model with gamma distributed lengths of stay

 in this case.
 The transitions are specified in a

-list follow this format "transition" = equation"
+list follow this format "transition" = expression

 , of which

-equation is defined with one of our functions for waiting time
+expression is defined with one of our functions for waiting time

 Another option to define the transitions is by using denim’s DSL.
 Refer to the Model definition in denim article for more information.